aisari/AutofocusSAR/CNNAF/README.md

-# ECELMs
+# HAFnet

-This is a PyTorch implementation of Bagging-ECELMs.
-Please refer to "Fast SAR Autofocus based on Ensemble Convolutional Extreme Learning Machine". for details.
+This is a PyTorch implementation of paper "SAR Autofocus based on Convolutional Neural Networks".

+**This code will be open-sourced fully after the paper is accept!**

+# Dataset

+The dataset can be downloaded from [BaiduYunPan](https://pan.baidu.com/s/1BW8ZsP2TXqNU1MJFQrzZBQ) (accessed on 13 August 2021), the extraction code is ``d7fk``.

 # Training